PioneerSquareLabs/jacb-ai-website/README.md

 # JACoB: AI-Powered Development Platform

 Welcome to the JACoB project!
-This repository is an open-source example showcasing the practical application of JACoB, an innovative AI-powered development platform revolutionizing the software development lifecycle.
-JACoB stands for Just Another Coding Bot, but don't let the name fool you - it's far more than just another bot.
+This repository is an open-source example showcasing the practical application of JACoB (Just Another Coding Bot).
+It's still early days for our robot friend, but don't let the name fool you - our goal is to make JACoB far more than just another bot. 🦾🦾🦾

 ## What is JACoB?